How Does A Goalie Get A Win In Ice Hockey?

 Explained: Which Goalie Gets The Win In These Scenarios?

-Below are five scenarios that will help you know the goalie that will be awarded a win, even in instances when a substitution is made.
+The following five scenarios will help you determine which goalie will win even when a substitute is made.

 Example 1

-However, during the final minutes of the game, the Rangers managed to score a game-winning goal to make them one goal ahead of the Coyotes.
-Finally, the game ends, and the Rangers win, with the score count being 4-5.
+The Rangers did, however, manage to score the game-winning goal in the waning seconds of play to put them one goal ahead of the Coyotes.
+When the game is finally over, the Rangers triumph with a score of 4-5.

 Who Gets the Win: Substitute Goalie